NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Four different backend drivers are available for ONTAP systems.
 These drivers are differentiated by the protocol being used and how the volumes are provisioned on the storage system.
 Therefore, give careful consideration regarding which driver to deploy.

-At a higher level, if your application has components which need shared storage (multiple pods accessing the same PVC) NAS based drivers would be the default choice, while the block-based iSCSI driver meets the needs of non-shared storage.
+At a higher level, if your application has components which need shared storage (multiple pods accessing the same PVC) NAS based drivers would be the default choice, while the block-based iSCSI drivers meets the needs of non-shared storage.
 Choose the protocol based on the requirements of the application and the comfort level of the storage and infrastructure teams.
 Generally speaking, there is little difference between them for most applications, so often the decision is based upon whether or not shared storage (where more than one pod will need simultaneous access) is needed.

-The four drivers for ONTAP backends are listed below:
+The five drivers for ONTAP backends are listed below:

-* ``ontap-nas`` – Each PV provisioned is a full ONTAP FlexVolume
+* ``ontap-nas`` – Each PV provisioned is a full ONTAP FlexVolume.
-* ``ontap-nas-economy`` – Each PV provisioned is a qtree, with up to 200 qtrees per FlexVolume
+* ``ontap-nas-economy`` – Each PV provisioned is a qtree, with up to 200 qtrees per FlexVolume.
 * ``ontap-nas-flexgroup`` - Each PV provisioned as a full ONTAP FlexGroup, and all aggregates assigned to a SVM are used.
-* ``ontap-san`` – Each PV provisioned is a LUN within its own FlexVolume
+* ``ontap-san`` – Each PV provisioned is a LUN within its own FlexVolume.
+* ``ontap-san-economy`` - Each PV provisioned is a LUN within a set of automatically managed FlexVols.

 Choosing between the three NFS drivers has some ramifications to the features which are made available to the application.